rayko/gnip_api/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+This library was constructed with the help of [Armando Andini](https://github.com/antico5) who provided the basis to connect with the Gnip APIs.